zaleskiy88/flags-finder/README.md

 - See all countries from the API on the homepage ✔️
 - Search for a country using an `input` field ✔️
 - Filter countries by region ✔️
-- Click on a country to see more detailed information on a separate page 🚧
+- Click on a country to see more detailed information on a separate page ✔️
-- Click through to the border countries on the detail page 🚧
+- Click through to the border countries on the detail page ✔️
+- Pagination 🚧
 <!--
 Want some support on the challenge?
 [Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.
 -->